-HUNTSVILLE, Tenn. — The government of Scott County was ordered to pay closed to $60-thousand dollars in back wages to 31 employees of the sheriff's department for overtime pay violations.
+HUNTSVILLE, Tenn. — The government of Scott County was ordered to pay closed to $60,000 in back wages to 31 employees of the sheriff's department for overtime pay violations.

 U.S. Department of Labor's Wage and Hour Division (WHD) determined that the county incorrectly applied an overtime exemption for law enforcement and fire protection employees to dispatchers who, as civilian employees, do not qualify for the exemption.

-In addtion, WHD found that patrol officers were paid for their scheduled hours, not the hours that the actually worked.
+In addition, WHD found that patrol officers were paid for their scheduled hours, not the hours that they actually worked.